ootsby/CKS-E/README.md

 * Do please give feedback via the issues list or on the woweconomy discord tools/addons channel: http://discord.gg/woweconomy
 * Don't rely on this working or staying the same.

-I've put notes about some specifics that I'll be looking at altering/improving in future so please have at least a skim before giveing any non-specific feedback about a feature needing improvement.
+I've put notes about some specifics that I'll be looking at altering/improving in future so please have at least a skim before giving any non-specific feedback about a feature needing improvement.
 I particularly don't need to know that the UI is too spaced out or misaligned. :)

 **Listening Options**